Associate Professor of Economics, University of California, San Diego

-Samuel is an Assistant Professor of Economics at Boston University.
-His research interests span development, labour, and political economy.
+Samuel Bazzi is an Associate Professor of Economics at the University of California, San Diego.
+His research lies at the intersection of development economics and political economy, with a focus on how individuals and nations adapt to the challenges of diversity in a global world.
 He is particularly interested in understanding the barriers to labor mobility, how migration shapes culture, and how policy can mitigate the adverse effects of diversity.
-Another strand of research explores agglomeration spillovers and constraints to firm growth.
-He holds a PhD in Economics from the University of California, San Diego.

 Recent work by Samuel Bazzi

 Redrawing subnational political boundaries potentially reduces interethnic tensions yet also can create new ethnic divisions that exacerbate conflict

 Clustering of firms in Indonesia only leads to substantial productivity spillovers in a few industries, suggesting the need to review cluster policies